Mico27/gbs-copyRomDataToRamPlugin/README.md

 | WRAM | +0 bytes |
 | ROM | +218 bytes |

-- **WRAM:** no fixed cost — the copy destination is whatever RAM address you point the event at, so any WRAM/SRAM it fills is memory you have explicitly set aside yourself.
+- **WRAM:** no fixed cost — the copy destination is whatever variables you point the event at, so any memory it fills is memory you have already set aside.
+- **ROM:** the figure above is the plugin's code only.
+Each array you generate with the Compile events adds 3 bytes per entry on top.
 - **Engine WRAM headroom:** the stock GB Studio 4.3.0 engine leaves about **854 bytes** of WRAM free (usable engine WRAM is 7,776 bytes at 0xC0A0–0xDF00; the stock engine uses 6,922 bytes).
 With this plugin installed roughly **854 bytes** remain.
 This figure does not depend on how many global variables your project defines: the script memory array has a fixed size of VM_HEAP_SIZE + (VM_MAX_CONTEXTS × VM_CONTEXT_STACK_SIZE) words — 768 + 16 × 64 = 1,792 words (3,584 bytes) with stock engine settings.
 - **SRAM:** not used.